palantirnet/butler/README.md

 1. `gulp develop`/`gulp` This is the default task.
 This will watch your sass/sculpin files for changes and compile/build accordingly.

 ## Making Changes to Gulpfile.js
 Please feel free to change/extend/break this Gulpfile to fit the specific needs of the project.
+If you would like to add additional functionality please do so to the butler package and create a PR.

+If you are adding additional functionality you will have to also update the `npm-shrinkwrap.json` by running `update <package_name>`.
+You _must_ specify the exact package that needs to be updated and then re-run `npm shrinkwrap --dev` to update the `npm-shrinkwrap.json`.

+_To check which files have become outdated run `npm outdated`_

 ## Troubleshooting
 For now, if you have comments/questions/concerns about working with this please talk to Lauren.